 Students must complete both the Graduation Numeracy Assessment and Graduation Literacy Assessments as a requirement for graduation.
 Students cannot receive equivalency for the Provincial Graduation Assessments.

 In Grade 10:

 Students are expected to write the Grade 10 Numeracy Assessment and the Grade 10 Literacy Assessment.
+(See page 16 for additional assessment requirements for Francophone dual diplomas).

 In Grade 12: